Stay Healthy with 10 Nuts to increase HDL cholesterol

 The story of Elaine is not about one or two, but a situation which all of us are facing.
 The aim to decrease the LDL (bad) cholesterol from the body and raise the good cholesterol is often a task that seems impossible to achieve.

-A healthy diet and exercise is easier said than done but not many are able to pull themselves through this phase.
+A healthy diet and exercise are easier said than done but not many are able to pull themselves through this phase.
 This is mainly because people need instant results and lack patience to await the results.
-Another factor to note is the fact that maintaining a healthy body is not a one time thing, its a life long story that is yet to reach a happy ending.
+Another factor to note is the fact that maintaining a healthy body is not a one-time thing, it’s a lifelong story that is yet to reach a happy ending.

 Keeping yourself fit and active is not a Herculean task.
 By cutting down LDL triggering foods and the underlying reason as to why you need to balance your body cholesterol levels, switching to better foods won’t be an option anymore, it will become a part of your a habit.